 We strengthen our community by nurturing young people’s creativity, curiosity and educational success through hands-on arts programming in our museum, school and community sites.

-We emphasize outreach to economically vulnerable communities.
+We emphasize outreach to economically disinvested communities.
 A pioneer in arts education, MOCHA provides training and tools for educators, parents and youth development professionals.

 Our museum offers a broad variety of programs including interactive exhibits, artists-in-residence, open studios, art parties, field trips, and art camps.
 MOCHA teaching artists lead residencies in Bay Area schools, libraries and after-school sites through our School and Community Programs.
 We also support educators and teachers in integrating art into their curriculum and school culture.
 Our programs reach over 30,000 children and family members each year.